Rockfire Resources (LON:ROCK) Trading Down 6.3% – What’s Next?

-Rockfire Resources plc (LON:ROCK – Get Free Report)’s stock price was down 6.3% during mid-day trading on Friday .
+Rockfire Resources plc (LON:ROCK – Get Free Report) shares traded down 6.3% on Friday .
 The company traded as low as GBX 0.14 and last traded at GBX 0.15.
-Approximately 58,495,973 shares changed hands during mid-day trading, a decline of 2% from the average daily volume of 59,435,109 shares.
+58,495,973 shares were traded during mid-day trading, a decline of 2% from the average session volume of 59,435,109 shares.
 The stock had previously closed at GBX 0.16.

 Rockfire Resources Stock Down 6.3%

-The stock has a market capitalization of £9.47 million, a P/E ratio of -3.00 and a beta of 0.38.
-The stock has a 50 day simple moving average of GBX 0.23 and a two-hundred day simple moving average of GBX 0.14.
+The stock’s fifty day simple moving average is GBX 0.23 and its two-hundred day simple moving average is GBX 0.14.
+The firm has a market cap of £9.47 million, a PE ratio of -3.00 and a beta of 0.38.

-Rockfire Resources (LON:ROCK – Get Free Report) last posted its quarterly earnings results on Monday, September 22nd.
+Rockfire Resources (LON:ROCK – Get Free Report) last issued its quarterly earnings results on Monday, September 22nd.
 The company reported GBX (0.01) EPS for the quarter.

 Rockfire Resources plc is a progressive copper and gold exploration company with a strong growth strategy.
 The Company has a goal of delineating significant copper and gold resources to move its projects towards feasibility and development.